TritonDataCenter/sdc-headnode/README.md

         {
           "build-tgz": "false",
-          "use-proxy": "true"
         }

-    "use-proxy" will use a local file download proxy (if available) to speed up downloads for your build.

 3. You can have a "config/config.coal.local" file which is a complete override of "config/config.coal" if you want to tweak any of those